 S. Lesley Buxton (membership coordinator) is the author of the award-winning One Strong Girl: Surviving the unimaginable, a mother’s memoir.
 Her essays have appeared in Hazlitt, Today’s Parent, Still Standing, This Magazine, and in the Caitlin Press anthology Love Me True.
 An excerpt of One Strong Girl appeared in the March 2019 issue of Reader’s Digest.
 She has an MFA in Creative Nonfiction from the University of King’s College in Halifax, Nova Scotia.

 Beth Kaplan (member at large), who holds an MFA in Creative Writing from UBC, launched her second memoir Loose Woman: my odyssey from lost to found in September 2020.
-She’s the author of three nonfiction books: a biography, a memoir, and a guide to writing memoir, which is the textbook for her courses.
-She has taught memoir and personal essay writing at Ryerson University for 25 years and also for 12 years at the University of Toronto, where in 2012 she was given an Excellence in Teaching award.
-She also works privately as an editor and writing coach.
-A former actress and a fellow of the Banff Centre’s Literary Journalism program, Beth produces So True, a curated reading series for her long-term students and herself, three times a year at the Black Swan in Toronto.
+She’s the author of three previous nonfiction books: a biography, a memoir, and a guide to creative writing that’s the textbook for her courses.
+She has taught memoir and personal essay writing at Ryerson University for 27 years and also for 14 years at the University of Toronto, where in 2012 she was given the Excellence in Teaching award.
+A former actress and a fellow of the Banff Centre’s Literary Journalism program, Beth works privately as an editor and writing coach and produces So True, a curated reading series for her long-term students and herself, three times a year at the Black Swan in Toronto.